mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Availability is influenced by the size of the market.
 On Population 3– apply DM–3 to the roll for quantity.
 This can result in a number of zero or less, reflecting no availability of even common goods.
 Conversely, Population 9+ worlds have vast economies and grant DM+3 on the roll for lot quantities.

-A supplier will have all Common Goods available, the Trade Goods that match the world’s Trade codes and a quantity of randomly determined goods equal to the
+A supplier will have all Common Goods available, the Trade Goods that match the world's Trade codes and a quantity of randomly determined goods equal to the

 LOCAL BROKERS A trader can hire a local broker to help find goods and negotiate a deal.
 Local brokers will have a Broker skill of 2D/3 and will normally charge a flat fee of 10% of the gross proceeds of a transaction.
 Local brokers gain DM+2 on negotiations, since their local knowledge helps them find the best deal and avoid the pitfalls of dealing with outsiders.

 For illegal goods, a local broker or fixer will have a Streetwise skill of 2D/3 and gain DM+2 on negotiations but charge 20% of the gross proceeds, possibly higher for highly illegal or dangerous cargos.
-If the roll to determine the fixer’s skill is a natural 2, they are an informer, government agent or double-crosser.
+If the roll to determine the fixer's skill is a natural 2, they are an informer, government agent or double-crosser.
 The referee should determine resulting events, which should remind the Travellers why it is best to tread carefully when dealing in illegal goods.

 MAKING A LIVING Speculative trading can be harsh to the newcomer, especially if they are unskilled, and even the most experienced broker can be caught by a bad trade and lose tens of thousands of Credits – or more.

 It may occur to some Travellers to ask how can the big shipping corporations even survive, let alone make a profit, if they are doing the same risky speculative trading as everyone else.
 The answer is simple.

-They don’t.
+They don't.

 Just as in our world, the big boys follow different rules to the little guy.
 A big, interstellar corporation not only has far larger ships that can carry far more cargo but also government contracts, the ability to bribe their way ahead of small competitors, contacts among suppliers, tax breaks and many other ploys that keep them one step ahead.

 Population code of the world.
 Roll on the Trade Goods table to randomly determine the goods available, re- rolling results 61–65 unless dealing with a black market supplier.
 If you roll the same type of goods multiple times, then the supplier has extra amounts of those goods available.

 Some goods are illegal and can be purchased only through a black market supplier.
-A black market supplier has whatever illegal goods match world’s Trade codes, as well as any randomly rolled illegal goods.
-Roll 1D on the Trade Goods table and use ‘6’ as the leading digit.
+A black market supplier has whatever illegal goods match world's Trade codes, as well as any randomly rolled illegal goods.
+Roll 1D on the Trade Goods table and use '6' as the leading digit.
 Illegal goods can include illegal exotics, which may not be strictly illegal but have
-‘questionable’ providence.
+'questionable' providence.

 For example, the Travellers have contacted a supplier on an Industrial world.
 Consulting the Trade Goods table, the supplier has the following goods available: Common Electronics, Common Machine Parts, Common Manufactured Goods, Common Raw Materials, Common Vehicles, Common Ore, Advanced

 Electronics, Advanced Machine Parts, Advanced Manufactured Goods, Advanced Weapons, Advanced Vehicles, Polymers & Robots, as all those goods are Common or Industrial.
-The referee can now generate an additional number of goods equal to the world’s _Population code to reflect the random items the_ supplier has.
+The referee can now generate an additional number of goods equal to the world's _Population code to reflect the random items the_ supplier has.

 **DETERMINE PURCHASE PRICE** To determine the purchase price, roll 3D and apply the following modifiers:

-+The Traveller’s Broker skill (or the local broker’s skill) +any DM from the Purchase DM column
++The Traveller's Broker skill (or the local broker's skill) +any DM from the Purchase DM column
 –any DM from the Sale DM column
-–the supplier’s Broker skill (this is assumed to be Broker 2, but may vary)
+–the supplier's Broker skill (this is assumed to be Broker 2, but may vary)

 In cases where multiple Purchase or Sale DMs apply, use only the largest from each column.